alexandre-cremieux/smallsearch/README.md

 Normally, only the engine is able to interact with the SearchTree and Token objects.
-The CLI would be the view in a MVC, the engine would be the controller, and the classes in the model package, the model.
+The CLI would be the view in a MVC, the engine would be the controller, and the classes in the model package, the model.xs

-# CODE READING

-The code is documented and contains some notes for further improvements.
-The override annotated methods are generally not commented.

-Tests are given in order to provide clues on how the API of each class is intended to be used.

-# PERSONAL NOTES:
+# NOTES:

-Implementing a good search engine is not a trivial thing, and I will not pretend that this program is well-designed.
+I will do not pretend that this program is well-designed.
 It will surely not be suitable for production purposes and is largely perfectible.